cnsoft/cocos2d-kamcord-ios/README.md

 To test this functionality, press `Start Recording`, play with the app, then close it by pressing the home button.
 Re-open the app, do some more actions, then press `Stop Recording`.
 When the Kamcord dialog appears, select `Replay Video`.
 It should show one seamless video of everything that's happened.

+<b>Note: in your game, you should defer calling</b> `startRecordingClip` <b>until your user resumes gameplay.
+Calling it in</b> `applicationDidBecomeActive:` <b>like in this example will capture the pause screen of your game, which is probably not what you or your user wants.</b>

 ## Contact Us

 If you have any questions or comments, don't hesitate to email Kevin at <a href="mailto:kevin@kamcord.com">kevin@kamcord.com</a>.
 We reply to every email usually within a couple of hours, if not sooner.